amazon-ospo/framework-for-github-app-on-aws/src/packages/app-framework/README.md

 #### rateLimitDashboard

-Creates a Cloudwatch dashboard with two widgets consisting of an alarm which goes below a default value of 20% of the total rate limit for any GitHub App it will go in an alarm state and there is a widget which shows all the rate limit percent remaining for each GitHub App:
+Creates a CloudWatch dashboard with two widgets:

+1. A widget displaying the percentage of remaining rate limit for each GitHub App installation

+1. An alarm that triggers when the remaining rate limit for any GitHub App installation falls below a specified threshold (default: 20%)

 ```text
 rateLimitDashboard({ limit?: number }): void